SchoolOfCode/bc13_w9_project-backend-madt/README.md

 # Project Match Backend

-An App for collaborating with other programmers on repositories
+An App for collaborating with other programmers on repositories (this is the backend of this app)
 ## Authors

 - [Amina E](https://www.github.com/edmundsamina)